 Fungus gnat larvae begin to thrive within the top 2 to 3 inches of the Isopod soil substrate.
 They primarily feed on decaying matter, algae and, fungi.
 However, these larvae will feed on plant roots and leaves found resting on the growing medium surface.
 Not only do these larvae develop rapidly, but they are also fully grown within just two to three weeks.

 How do we learn to face and combat this problem from the start so that, as an educated Isopod farmer, we can improve and protect our Isopods using Mother Nature?
-The answer is living soil substrates that focus on a healthy closed-loop Isopod vivarium system.
+The answer is Bio-Active Living Soil substrates that focus on a healthy closed-loop Isopod vivarium system.

 By learning to build our thriving microbial ecosystem, inoculating certain soil-dwelling species into the living soil Isopod substrates is beneficial not only for the Isopods cover crop but for the ecosystem that it thrives in.